-Landmarks Illinois Free Lectures.
-Landmarks Illinois sponsors a series of free lectures Preservation Snapshots throughout the year.
+Landmarks Illinois $7 Lectures.
+Landmarks Illinois sponsors a series of free inexpensive lectures Preservation Snapshots throughout the year.
 All events take place at the Auditorium Building, Roosevelt University’s Congress Lounge, 430 S. Michigan Avenue, 2nd Floor unless otherwise indicated.

 About Landmarks Illinois